-As the COVID-19 pandemic continues to affect the areas in which we operate, we believe the outbreak could have a negative impact on our sales, operating results and financial condition.
+As the COVID-19 pandemic continues to affect the areas in which we operate, we believe the outbreak has and will continue to have a negative impact on our sales, operating results and financial condition.
 The extent of the impact of the COVID-19 pandemic on our sales, operating results and financial condition will depend on certain developments, including the duration and spread of the outbreak, impact on our customers, employees and vendors, all of which are uncertain and cannot be predicted.

-In particular, our sales cycle is highly seasonal, and the majority of our sales season activities for the United States and Australia are typically concentrated between March and June of each year.
-Our sales efforts also have historically involved significant in-person interaction with potential customers and distributors.
-In March 2020, at the beginning of what is typically our most active selling period, many national, state and local governments in our target markets implemented various stay-at-home, shelter-in-place and other quarantine measures in response to the COVID-19 pandemic.
-As a result, we immediately attempted to shift our sales activities to video conferencing and similar customer interaction models, but we have found these alternative approaches to generally be less effective than in-person sales efforts.
+Our sales efforts historically involved significant in-person interaction with potential customers and distributors.
+Throughout the COVID-19 pandemic, many national, state and local governments in our target markets implemented various stat-at-home, shelter-in-place and other quarantine measures in response to the COVID-19 pandemic.
+As a result, we have shifted our sales activities to video conferencing and similar customer interaction models.
+We continue to evaluate our sales approach, but we have found these alternative approaches to generally be less effective than inperson sales efforts.
+In particular, our sales cycle is highly seasonal, and the majority of our sales season activities for the United States and Australia are typically concentrated between March and June each year.
+If ongoing measures designed to protect against COVID-19 remain in effect throughout the 2022 sales season, we may experience similar negative impacts that we experienced during the 2020 and 2021 sales seasons.

 In addition, our product revenue is predicated on our ability to timely fulfill customer orders, which depends in large part upon the consistent availability and operation of shipping and distribution networks operated by third parties.
 Farmers typically have a limited window during which they can plant seed, and their buying decisions can be shaped by actual or perceived disruptions in our distribution and supply channels.
-If our customers delay or decrease their orders due to potential disruptions in our distribution and supply channels, this would adversely affect our product revenue.
+If our customers delay or decrease their orders due to potential disruptions in our distribution and supply channels, this will adversely affect our product revenue.
+During the twelve months ended June 30, 2021, we experienced numerous logistical challenges due to limited availability of trucks for product deliveries, congestion at the ports, and overall rising costs of shipping and transportation costs.
+We expect these logistical challenges to persist throughout fiscal 2022.